ElizabethNorman/CPSC471-Apriori-Algorithm/README.md

 |connect.txt|0.98|7.113|

 ## Submission readMe
-### This is the readMe submitted alongside the assignment
+### This is the readMe I submitted alongside the assignment, note that class files are not provided in this repository.

 There should be 2 .java and 2 .class files contained in this folder.
 They are named: